kedacore/http-add-on/docs/use_cases.md

 Getting the HTTP Add-on working can be done transparently and without downtime to the application:

 - [Install](./install.md) the add-on.
 This step will have no effect on the running application.
 - Create a new `HTTPScaledObject`.
-This step activates autoscaling for the `Deployment` that you specify and the application will immediately start scaling up and down based on incoming traffic through the interceptor that was created.
+This step activates autoscaling for the workload that you specify and the application will immediately start scaling up and down based on incoming traffic through the interceptor that was created.

 [Go back to landing page](./)